Sora (XOR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sora Historical Price

 According to the latest data gathered on Sora live price page, the current price of Sora is 0USD.
-The circulating supply of Sora(XOR) is 340,265,359.59T XOR , giving it a market capitalization of $976.03K.
+The circulating supply of Sora(XOR) is 340,183,097.56T XOR , giving it a market capitalization of $1.59M.

 The Sora Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XOR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.